|Last Quarterly Update:||1/2/2017|

 |Quarterly Industry Update||Call Prep Questions||Website & Media Links|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry rent and lease passenger cars, trucks, and trailers.
-Major companies include Avis Budget Group, Enterprise Holdings, Hertz Global Holdings, Ryder, and U-Haul International (all based in the US), along with China Auto Rental (China), LeasePlan (the Netherlands), and Sixt (Germany).
+Major companies include AMERCO (parent of U-Haul International), Avis Budget Group, Enterprise Holdings, Hertz Global Holdings, and Ryder (all based in the US), along with China Auto Rental (China), Europcar (France), LeasePlan (the Netherlands), and Sixt (Germany).

-For global expansion, all eyes are on China.
-Car rentals are growing in popularity in China's big cities, with demand being driven by better living standards and limits on ownership of private cars.
-Automobile leasing in China could grow to more than $6 billion in sales by 2015, according to Roland Berger Strategy Consultants.
+The global car rental market is expected to reach nearly $120 billion by 2024, according to Grand View Research.
+China is seen as a key source of growth.
+Car rentals are growing in popularity in China's big cities, with demand being driven by better living standards, business rentals, and limits on ownership of private cars.
+Automobile rental in China is forecast to grow nearly 30% between 2015 and 2020 to more than $7 billion, according to Roland Berger Strategy Consultants.

-The auto rental and leasing industry in the US includes about 5,000 companies with combined annual revenue of about $50 billion.
+The auto rental and leasing industry in the US includes about 14,000 establishments (single-location companies and units of multi-location companies) with combined annual revenue of about $55 billion.

-The industry depends highly on the general state of the US economy because most customers are business or vacation/leisure travelers, whose numbers can rapidly fall during an economic slowdown.
+Demand is driven by business and leisure travel, as well as by the housing market.
+The profitability of individual companies depends on efficient operations and the ability to finance inventory.
 Big companies have economies of scale in acquiring vehicles and customers.
 Small companies can compete effectively by providing better service, alternative products, or lower prices.
-The US industry is highly concentrated: the 50 largest companies generate more than 80 percent of revenue.
+The US industry is highly concentrated: the 50 largest companies generate more than 80% of revenue.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options